aseoaneo23/QA-technical-test/README.md

     npm install

-which will install Cypress and other supporting tools.
+which will install Karate and other supporting tools.

 To run all the tests type